MENOMONEE RIVER

 • City-operated Plankinton Ave Bridge - Monitored remotely via Broadway bridge.
 Call via radio on Channel 16 or phone at 414.286.2570.
 The railroad bridge must be open for the city to open the Plankinton Ave bridge.

-City Lights Brewing Co, the Harley-Davidson Museum®, and Twisted Fisherman offer docks for those who prefer to float to their destination.
+The Harley-Davidson Museum® and Twisted Fisherman offer docks for those who prefer to float to their dining destination.

 Cleaning up Milwaukee’s Rivers